rreece/rreece.github.io/outline-of-counter-apologetics/videos-analyzed.md

 2. Religion attacks our integrity by displacing the foundation of morality and claiming you cannot be know right from wrong without religion.
 3. Religion is our first version of organization, philosophy, morality, medicine, etc.
     Being our first draft, it is our worst.
-We have better explainations.
+We have better methods and explainations.